Interview with the Vampire (film): Television series

-On June 24, 2021, AMC announced a television adaptation of Interview with the Vampire, giving a series order consisting of seven episodes.
+In June 2021, AMC announced a television adaptation of Interview with the Vampire, giving a series order consisting of seven episodes.
 The series was created by Rolin Jones, who executive produced alongside Mark Johnson, Alan Taylor, Anne Rice, and Christopher Rice.
+The novel is adapted through the first two seasons, with elements from The Vampire Lestat being used during season two.